-We suggest using the Duff & Phelps ERP.
+We suggest using the Duff & Phelps recommended ERP.
 Duff & Phelps employs a two-dimensional process that takes into account a broad range of economic information and multiple ERP estimation models to arrive at an ERP recommendation.
 As discussed in the previous question, there is no single universally accepted methodology for estimating the equity risk premium, and relying on any single model can be problematic.
 For example, at the end of 2007 the historical ERP (as calculated over the time period 1926-2007) was 7.1 percent.
-In 2008, the S&P 500 declined 37 percent, volatility increased significantly251, and the financial crisis was reaching a zenith, but at the end of 2008 the "historical" ERP (as calculated over the time period 1926-2008) decreased to 6.5 percent, the opposite of what one might expect just as risks were rising (see Graph 18).252
+In 2008, the S&P 500 declined 37 percent, volatility increased significantly236, and the financial crisis was reaching a zenith, but at the end of 2008 the "historical" ERP (as calculated over the time period 1926-2008) decreased to 6.5 percent, the opposite of what one might expect just as risks were rising (see Graph 19).237

-Graph 18: "Historical" ERP as calculated over the time period 1926-2007 and 1926-2008
+Graph 19: "Historical" ERP as calculated over the time period 1926-2007 and 1926-2008

-While "historical" models can be valid estimators of the expected (future) ERP to the degree that the past is expected to repeat itself, historical models can be sensitive to the time horizon chosen, may not adequately reflect possible changes in the relationships of equities and bonds over time, and may be influenced by non-market interventions.253
+While "historical" models can be valid estimators of the expected (future) ERP to the degree that the past is expected to repeat itself, historical models can be sensitive to the time horizon chosen, may not adequately reflect possible changes in the relationships of equities and bonds over time, and may be influenced by non-market interventions.238

-Morningstar's "supply side" ERP is also primarily a historical model, but makes use of inputs typically supplied by companies: inflation, income return, and growth in real earnings.
-The model assumes that a fourth component, the price to earnings (PE) growth embedded in historical returns, is not sustainable and thus subtracts it out.254 The Ibbotson supply side ERP is typically a lower estimate than Morningstar's "historical" ERP.
+Ibbotson's "supply side" ERP is also primarily a historical model, but makes use of inputs typically supplied by companies: inflation, income return, and growth in real earnings.
+The model assumes that a fourth component, the price to earnings (PE) growth embedded in historical returns, is not sustainable and thus subtracts it out.239 The Ibbotson supply side ERP is typically a lower estimate than Ibbotson's "historical" ERP.
 The majority of the analyses published in the SBBI Yearbook, including the size premiums on the SBBI "back page", are based on the higher historical ERP in the calculations.
-To learn more, see "The Duff & Phelps Recommended ERP" on page 12.
+To learn more, see "Appendix C - Overview of Duff & Phelps U.S. ERP and Matchng Risk Free Rate" on page 130.
 To ensure you are always using the most up-to-date ERP and risk-free rate guidance from Duff & Phelps, visit www.DuffandPhelps.com/CostofCapital.